Ted Jeffrey Otsuki: Disappearance and capture

-Otsuki was wanted for the 1987 murder shooting of a Boston, Massachusetts police officer.
+Otsuki was wanted for the 1987 murder of a Boston, Massachusetts police officer and the shooting of another.
+He mistakenly thought they were chasing him from his home.
 A murder warrant was then issued for Otsuki's arrest and capture and he was then traced by the police to the city of San Francisco, California.
-Otsuki was captured in Jalisco, Guadalajara on September 4, 1988 by a combined squad of both Federal Bureau of Investigation (FBI) and Mexican Federal agents.
+Otsuki was captured in Jalisco, Guadalajara on September 4, 1988, by a combined squad of both Federal Bureau of Investigation (FBI) and Mexican Federal agents.

 Aftermath

-Otsuki was found guilty of first degree homicide and sentenced to life in prison plus 20 years without the possibility of parole.
+Otsuki was found guilty of first degree murder and sentenced to life in prison plus 20 years without the possibility of parole.

+In popular culture

+The the manhunt for Otsuki was the subject of the episode 7 of the firth series of the Discovery Channel's The FBI Files titled "Lawless".